ajkacca457/Math-magicians-calculator/README.md

 # Math-magicians-calculator

 Math-magicians-calculator is a calculator app build with react js.
+The aim of this project was to practice application of state, props and react events.
+This app also required basic prop drilling.
+The features of the app includes:
+- Basic binary operations
+- Calculations with big numbers

 ## Project Display